David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 My lifelong passion for Psychology, the pace of AI, and my preference for 'altruistic projects' caused me to pivot to a more specific goal.

 - My work on 'the perfect' Psychology model continues.
-However, Training a model doesn't make a good github repo, as it would be thousands of page of collected psychology data.
+However, 'Training a model' doesn't make a good github repo, as it would be thousands of page of collected psychology data or Agentic workflows scored by an LLM.

   <h2 align='center'>
   My Brain mapped out into Graph Form